Raggedy Ann & Andy: A Musical Adventure: Filming

 The live action sequences were filmed in Boonton, New Jersey, with the house at 224 Cornelia Street serving as Marcella's home.
-The location was found by set and costumer designer William Mickley.
+The location was found by set and costume designer William Mickley.
 On October 14, 1975, the location was repaired.
 Mickley and a pair of scenic artists tore rooms apart, painted and wallpapered Marcella's bedroom, built a ceiling grid for the lights, dug a backyard pool, and enhanced the autumnal foliage by spraying the leaves red and gold and brought more leaves from nearby neighborhoods.
 Principal photography was held on the week of October 20, 1975.
 Filming involved a crew of 35 people and took four days from early in the morning to midnight for the scenes to be finished.
 Williams shot the film quickly, with no more than five or six takes for each scene of the film.
-Williams' love interest at the time, Margaret French, and his wife at the time, Lois Catherine Steuart, watched Claire Williams to keep her well-supplied with her favorite orange sherbet without any exhaustions.
+Williams' love interest at the time, Margaret French, and his wife at the time, Lois Catherine Steuart, watched Claire Williams to keep her well-supplied with her favorite orange sherbet without being exhausted.
 After shooting was finished, the house was restored to its original condition for two weeks.